 PROLOGUE MAGAZINE Summer 2003, Vol. 35, No. 2

-In April 1942, five months after the Japanese attack on Pearl Harbor, the movie Saboteur was released.
+In April 1942, only five short months following the Japanese attack on Pearl Harbor, the movie Saboteur was released.
 In the movie the hero is working in a defense plant in Southern California when a saboteur sets fire to a good portion of the plant.
 The hero's best friend in killed, the saboteur escapes undetected and the hero is mistakenly taken for the saboteur.
 He gets away and chases his friend's killer across the country.
 In the process he follows a series of clues that leads him to ghost town in Nevada close to Hoover Dam where he comes into contact with associates of the saboteur, a group plotting to blow up the dam.
 The hero passes himself off as a bad guy and joins those saboteurs in hopes of finding the killer.
 The saboteurs cross the country with their primary focus being to sink a battleship moored in the city New York after unknowingly their earlier attempt to destroy Hoover Dam was foiled by the hero.
 What is interesting is that even though the movie was released in 1942, only months into the war, production actually started well before the December 7, 1941 attack on Pearl Harbor.
 Even then, although you wouldn't know it today, the potential destruction of Hoover Dam at the hands of fifth columnist was beginning to take hold as a serious possibility in the public consciousness.

 BOMB ATTACK ON HOOVER DAM BY AIR